Scouts and volunteers planting a rain garden at Thoreau Elementary School to reduce erosion from runoff. Photo: David H Thompson

 Water Action to Encourage Responsibility

-The Arboretum lies at the bottom of the Lake Wingra watershed and receives millions of gallons of stormwater each year from surrounding neighborhoods and commercial areas.
-This water courses through wetlands and natural channels that have been eroded by runoff, ultimately feeding into Lake Wingra or Wingra Creek.
-Before arriving at the Arboretum, stormwater flows over roofs, roads, sidewalks, construction sites, and compacted lawns.
-Along the way, pollutants, excess nutrients, and sediment are picked up and carried to our rivers and lakes.
+The Arboretum lies near the low point of the Lake Wingra watershed and receives millions of gallons of stormwater each year from surrounding neighborhoods and commercial areas.
+Stormwater flows over roofs, roads, sidewalks, construction sites, and compacted lawns.
+Along the way, pollutants, excess nutrients, and sediment are picked up and can be carried along as the water courses through Arboretum wetlands and drainage channels, ultimately feeding into Lake Wingra or Wingra Creek.

-Are you interested in learning more or becoming an ambassador for clean water in your watershed?
-Learn about how you can contribute to the Arboretum’s WATER project:
+If you are interested in learning more or becoming an ambassador for clean water in your community, you can:

-- Learn more about stormwater issues and effects through the Resources and People page.
+- Learn more about local issues, organizations, and people on the Resources page.

-- Explore the Stormwater Outreach Toolkit for resources you can use to engage friends, family, neighbors and fellow community members and promote specific actions to reduce stormwater impacts to local rivers and lakes.
+- Explore the Stormwater Outreach Toolkit for ways you can engage friends, family, neighbors and fellow community members and promote specific actions to reduce stormwater impacts to local rivers and lakes.

 2021–22 Community Partners